Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predatory Drivers

 The bigger change, Houser says, may be in corporate culture.
 So far, Houser credits Uber with trying to become a corporate leader on the issue, "to try to talk to other people about the benefits of taking this on in a transparent and meaningful way and having it be a company commitment," she says.
 "Unfortunately what we see in institutions of all kinds is that sometimes it takes a lawsuit to really encourage companies to do things differently."

-This week Lyft president John Zimmer in a statement said the company doesn't "take lightly any instances where someone's safety is compromised, especially in the rideshare industry, including the allegations of assault in the news..."
+This week Lyft's Zimmer in a statement said the company doesn't "take lightly any instances where someone's safety is compromised, especially in the rideshare industry, including the allegations of assault in the news."

-Rape survivor Alison Turkos doesn't put much faith in Lyft changing on its own.
+Turkos doesn't put much faith in Lyft changing on its own.
 These days she has trouble trusting anybody, really.

 She's thankful her job allows her to regularly work from home.
 Some days, she says, her PTSD is so bad she doesn't want to leave the house.